 Finally, our headquarters sits on the ancestral lands of the Nacotchtank/Anacostan/Piscataway people, who have served as stewards of the Washington, D.C. region for generations.

 In the USA, we are all on Indigenous land.
 The Native Land website is a helpful resource to search any location and learn about what Indigenous groups originally--and in some cases still--live there.
-Keep in mind that the impacts from the attocities of the past are still felt today.
+Keep in mind that the impacts from the atrocities of the past are still felt today.

 0